jakobdylanc/llmcord.py/README.md

 - You can seamlessly move any conversation into a [thread](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ).
 Just create a thread from any message and @ the bot inside to continue.

 ### Choose any LLM
-llmcord.py supports remote models from:
+llmcord supports remote models from:
 - [OpenAI API](https://platform.openai.com/docs/models)
 - [xAI API](https://docs.x.ai/docs#models) (**New!**)
 - [Mistral API](https://docs.mistral.ai/platform/endpoints)